yusuf8ahmed/fabric/docs/buttons.md

 <button class="button secondary-action" type="button">.button.secondary-action</button>
 {% endexample %}

-In rare cases where the container's background color is not white, you can manually override the color in SCSS by using `@include white-button` for the primary action.
+In rare cases where the container's background color is not white, you can manually override the color in SCSS by using `@include solid-white-button` for the primary action and `@include bordered-white-button` for the secondary action.

-## Disabled state
+## Disabled State

-Unimplemented (TODO).
+{% example html %}
+<button class="button primary-action" type="button" disabled>Disabled</button>
+<button class="button secondary-action" type="button" disabled>Disabled</button>
+{% endexample %}

-## Block buttons
+## Block Buttons

 Unimplemented (TODO).
 Are these needed?